top of page

 We achieve this together by exploring your experiences, thoughts and emotions.
 We then define a realistic version of the future you would like to have and create a plan with actionable steps.
 It is an iterative process and I encourage you to use the sessions as accountability check-ins.

-Even though I specialise in working with autistic adults, especially those in tech and academia, I was trained as a mental health generalist.
+Even though I specialise in working with autistic adults, particularly those in tech and academia, I was trained as a mental health generalist.
 I also work with people of different neurotypes.
 If my message speaks to you, I would be very glad to help.

 Do you need time alone like oxygen?
 Yet finding it in your hectic schedule seems impossible?